 - Inherited diseases, such as glycogen storage disease, hemochromatosis, or cystic fibrosis

-- Genetic conditions such as:
+- Genetic problems, such as:

-- Nonalcoholic fatty liver disease (NAFLD), is associated with:
+- Nonalcoholic fatty liver disease (NAFLD)

-- Drugs and toxins:
+- Drugs and toxins, such as:

 - Loss of body hair